Jadrian Wooten

 With the start of the semester approaching, I wanted to share some important information about course expectations before the first day of class.
 My goal with this list is to ensure that you are familiar with those expectations and to put you at ease before classes officially begin.

 You will have access to a dedicated Canvas course a few days before the semester begins.
 There will be an orientation module in that course that offers more details about how to purchase access to the different platforms we'll use, assignment instructions, and official course policies.
-While I will describe various course materials below, you don't need to worry about purchasing them until we get closer to the first day of classes.
-Once you arrive on campus, you can allocate some time to getting the course material.
-I'll post an announcement in Canvas (which will likely end up in your email inbox) when our Canvas course is unlocked and ready to access.
+Even though I'll mention some course material below, you don't need to purchase anything before the first day of classes.
+Once you arrive on campus, allocate some time to getting the course material.
+I'll post an official announcement in Canvas (which will likely end up in your email inbox) when our Canvas course is unlocked and ready for you to access.

 Econ 2005